 Here’s the loaf in all its post-bake glory.
 That looks like cat food in the can, y’all.
 There’s got to be a way to make this look more appetizing.

-Out of the pan and skimmed of fat doesn’t seem to have helped much, but I have a plan.
+Taking it out of the pan and skimming off the fat doesn’t seem to have helped much, but I have a plan.

 First stage of my plan: glaze the pale, rubbery outside with my teriyaki sauce replacement (dark soy sauce & brown sugar).